Rush for gold leaves bay congested with abandoned ships

 According to records, “the first ship ever used in the state of California as a prison brig was the bark Strafford.
 It was brought here from New York in 1849, and was moored in the Sacramento river opposite the foot of I street.
 It cost $50,000 but while lying at the foot of O street, it was sold at auction (for) $3,750.
 In March 1850, (the owners) rented the vessel to the county for a prison brig,” according to the History of Sacramento County, by William Ladd Willis, 1913.

-By May 1850, one of the partners took sole ownership and turned into a cargo vessel.
+By May 1850, one of the partners took sole ownership, turning the ship into a cargo vessel.
 The Strafford went to sea but never returned.

 Soon the county purchased the La Grange and it was moored opposite H street.
 It lasted almost a dozen years when heavy rains and flooding in early 1862 caused the bark to sink.